Mr. Jerry Vagnier, President and CEO

-Great Starts/New Beginnings offers services that will prevent infant abandonment and provide a chemical-free environment for addicted women, and their children, through a residential substance abuse treatment program.
-Services include counseling, mental health and medical services, parent education, child development activities, case management, aftercare and job training that will result in improved well-being, quality of life, health and permanency for the children.
+Great Starts and Family Centered Treatment offers services that will prevent infant abandonment and provide a chemical-free environment for addicted women, and their children, through a residential substance abuse treatment program.
+Services include counseling, mental health and medical services, parent education, child development activities, case management, aftercare and job training that will result in improved well-being, quality of life, health, and permanency for the children.
 Women seeking recovery from substance abuse can receive services that best meet their needs as well as the needs of their children and families.

-PleasanTree Apartments seeks to create a safe living environment and offer specialized supportive services in partnership with the community for mentally ill women and their children located in Knox County who experience homelessness.
-We plan to do this by providing permanent housing combined with on-site supportive services, including case management and advocacy, individual and group counseling, and educational groups.
+PleasanTree Apartments seeks to create a safe living environment and offer specialized supportive services in partnership with the community for mentally ill single parents and their children located in Knox County who experience homelessness.
+We plan to do this by providing permanent housing combined with on-site supportive services, including: case management and advocacy, individual and group counseling, and educational groups.
 These services will lead to increased self-sufficiency, stability, family unification, and an improved quality of life for all group participants.

 Project Against the Sexual Abuse of Appalachian Children (PASAAC) services focus on caring for the emotional well-being of children, adults and family members who have been affected by trauma, sexual or otherwise.
 Program staff specialized in trauma therapy provide individual, family, and group psychotherapy, education, and skills development to program participants.
 Additionally, opportunities to provide education about childhood sexual abuse and prevention are provided to at-risk populations in our community through speaking engagements.

-Sexual Assault Center of East Tennessee Advocacy – $38,850
+Sexual Assault Center of East Tennessee – Advocacy Program

 The Therapeutic Preschool serves children ages 4-6, who have suffered physical, emotional, and/or sexual abuse or neglect, or have experienced a major loss or other traumatic event.
 The program is a 10-week intensive group program, providing basic skill building, cognitive and developmental stimulation, therapeutic behavioral treatment, structure, nurturing, and interventions from the evidence-based Trauma Focused Cognitive Therapy model.